 On the flip side, if you extend the loan term, your payments may be lower, but you’ll likely pay more in interest over the life of the loan.

-How quickly you need money may affect whom you decide to do business with.
-Some lenders can turn around loan applications and have your money deposited into your account within one or two business days, while others may take as long as five to 10 business days or more.
+How quickly you need money may affect where you want to borrow.
+Some lenders can turn around loan applications and have your money deposited into your account within one or two business days, while others may take five to 10 business days or more.

 Lenders want to ensure that you’ll be able to repay your loan on time.
 Before they approve your loan application, they review several factors to determine your credit risk.
 Here are a few they may consider.

 - Credit scores and reports — Your credit scores and reports help lenders predict how likely you are to repay a debt.